morpheus1001001/Hello-World/README.md

 # Hello-World
-Every long journey starts with the first step but everything that hasa beginning has an end
+Every long journey starts with the first step but everything that has a beginning has an end